-Using GIS technology to Improve Disaster Response Method
+Using GIS technology to Improve Disaster Management

 GIS software allows urban planners to collaborate more efficiently and identify potential approaches to Comprehensive Emergency Management (CEM).
 Through CEM, it's possible to have better projection models to assess spatial data to prepare for natural calamities.
 By collaborating with cloud GIS softwares, severe casualties and damage caused by natural disasters can be avoided.

-1. Development of Mitigation Strategies
+1. Mitigation Phase - Development of Mitigation Strategies

 Mitigation strategies are necessary to prevent loss of life and property damages during natural disasters.
 This is why the Federal Emergency Management Agency (FEMA) coordinates with local governments, states, and even native tribes regarding short and long-term disaster management plans.

-By utilizing GIS software, it’s possible to present flood hazard mapping updates to create a Risk Map program.
+For example, by utilizing GIS software, it's possible to present flood hazard mapping updates to create a Risk Map program.
 These updated and dynamic maps can identify potential flood risks in different regions.
-Since it’s possible to update the map as environmental conditions change, FEMA can publicly share these maps to reinforce up-to-date and effective emergency management strategies.
+Since it's possible to update the map as environmental conditions change, FEMA can publicly share these maps to reinforce up-to-date and effective emergency management strategies.

-3. Information Dissemination
+3. Response - Information Dissemination

-It’s a common misconception that digital and tangible innovations can’t work hand-in-hand.
+It's a common misconception that digital and tangible innovations can't work hand-in-hand.
 For example, most modern cars are equipped with smart sensors and prediction systems for better and safer practical use.
 This blending of software and hardware improves user experiences drastically.
-By interpreting and analyzing GIS data, urban planners, commercial property investors, and even small residential communities can prepare for natural disasters’ challenges.
+By interpreting and analysing GIS data, urban planners, commercial property investors, and even small residential communities can prepare for natural disasters' challenges.